Isometrics: Static Holds and Static Contraction Training

 - Gradual decrease of contraction from maximal to 0% effort: ~ 5 seconds

-Although timed static contraction may sound easy, when properly performed it is very demanding and capable of producing a deep level of muscular inroad.
-It also allows for the maximal possible level of muscular tension the trainee is capable of contracting with.
+Although this may sound easy, when properly performed it is incredibly intense and capable of producing a very deep level of muscular inroad.

 Static Holds

-During a static hold, a barbell or the movement arm of a machine is carefully transferred from the instructor or training partner to the trainee in either the fully contracted position or end-point of a simple exercise, or in the mid-range of a compound movement.
-The trainee then contracts against the resistance, attempting to hold it motionless as long as possible.
-After the muscles are inroaded to the point where it is impossible to prevent the downward movement of the resistance, the trainee continues to contract against the resistance, performing the negative as slowly as possible.
+During a static hold a barbell or the movement arm of a machine is transferred from the instructor or training partner to the subject in either the fully contracted position or end-point of a simple exercise, or in the mid-range of a compound movement.
+The subject then contracts against the resistance, attempting to hold it motionless as long as possible.
+After the muscles are inroaded to the point where it is impossible to prevent the downward movement of the resistance, the subject continues to contract against the resistance, performing the negative as slowly as possible.

-Most trainees require approximately 20% more resistance for static hold.
+Most subjects require approximately 20% more resistance for static hold than they would use for a set of dynamic exercise of similar duration.
 This will vary somewhat between individuals and muscle groups, and when using barbells or equipment with incorrect resistance curves the increase in resistance necessary depends on the position or joint angle at which the exercise is performed.

 Mike Mentzer’s protocol for a static hold is as follows:

-- The resistance is transferred from the trainer to the trainee or the trainee transfers the resistance from the legs to the upper body.
+- The resistance is transferred from the trainer to the subject or the subject transfers the resistance from the legs to the upper body.

-The major advantage of static holds over timed static contraction is that it allows for measurement of exercise performance and progress in terms of resistance x set duration.
-If a trainee performs a static hold for the prescribed duration before muscular failure occurs, the resistance should be increased the following workout.
+The only advantage of static holds over timed static contraction is that it allows for measurement of exercise performance and progress in terms of resistance x set duration.
+If a subject performs a static hold for the prescribed duration before muscular failure occurs, the resistance should be increased the following workout.

 Interpersonal Resistance Transfer

 It is extremely important that interpersonal transfer of resistance be performed properly.
-When handing the bar or movement arm to the trainee it is important not to suddenly let go, abruptly loading the trainee, as this may cause injury.
-When the bar or movement arm is in the desired position and the trainee indicates that he is ready the instructor or training partner should inform the trainee that he is going to begin to transfer the resistance.
-While the trainee holds the bar or movement arm motionless, the training partner should very gradually reduce the amount of force he is applying as the trainee gradually increases the amount of force he is applying until the trainee is supporting all of the load.
-At the point where the training partner has completely transferred the weight to the trainee, he should indicate that he has done so, and begin timing the set.
+When handing the bar or movement arm to the subject it is important not to suddenly let go, abruptly loading the subject, as this may cause injury.
+When the bar or movement arm is in the desired position and the subject indicates that he is ready the instructor or training partner should inform the subject that he is going to begin to transfer the resistance.
+While the subject holds the bar or movement arm motionless, the training partner should very gradually reduce the amount of force he is applying as the subject gradually increases the amount of force he is applying until the subject is supporting all of the load.
+At the point where the training partner has completely transferred the weight to the subject, he should indicate that he has done so, and begin timing the set.

 Intrapersonal Resistance Transfer